Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ## Edit a query category

 After you have created a query category, you can edit it.
-You can create sub-categories, edit the query category details, change the order of query categories, and delete categories.
+You can create sub-categories, edit the query category data, change the order of query categories, and delete categories.

 ### Create a query sub-category